Data Bridges

 : Specifies the maximum number of parallel processes for handling outstanding requests.max_send_queue_len

-: Specifies the maximum number of messages that can be queued for sending.max_recv_queue_len
+: Specifies the maximum number of messages that can be queued for sending.
+Since 0.23.1, It also takes effect while TCP connection is explicitly closed, which gurantees no msg lost till cache queue is full.max_recv_queue_len

 : Specifies the maximum number of messages that can be queued for processing.